SuzanneB836/SuzanneB836/README.md

 Welcome to my page!
 My name is Suzanne and i'm currently a student.
-My intrests are inside of web-development, like learning to become a javascript developer one day! <br>
+My intrests are inside of web-development, like learning to become a web/javascript developer one day! <br>
 You can visit my outdated <a href="https://suzanneb836.github.io/portfolio/"> portifolio</a> here, but a new one is on the way. <br> <br>

 Idea's for the list: <br>